Here's The Real Story Of What's Happened After Mexico's Earthquakes

 A small boulder with the Spanish word for “border” etched into it sits near the chain separating the two towns.
 Fortino Gijón, a guard manning the last outpost before the chain, told BuzzFeed News access was strictly forbidden.

-Down the road past the chain, is a 12-foot-long bridge that was recently damaged.
+Down the road past the chain is a 12-foot-long bridge that was recently damaged.
 Residents in Santa María, at the peninsula’s tip, say their neighbors smashed a hole in it on purpose to stop aid from getting through.

 Residents of the two towns are warning aid workers and journalists not to visit the other or risk getting shot.
 Within these and other communities, people are lining up multiple times for donations, even at the expense of their neighbors’ needs.
 And across the region, officials are being accused of hoarding food and cots meant for victims.

-Government aid, including water, medicine and gasoline, has been arriving in Santa María by helicopter, but the community is worried that will soon end.
+Government aid, including water, medicine, and gasoline, has been arriving in Santa María by helicopter, but the community is worried that will soon end.
 When it does, the town will have to contend with a water source contaminated after the earthquake — skin infections have been spreading among the population.

 Earlier this month, Juchitán, the biggest city in the region, gave Santa María a brand new patrol car, the only working one they’ve had for months, according to Matías González, the town's top official.
 Certain that the conflict is beyond fixing, González ordered two of the community’s speed boats to be tied together and crisscrossed with sturdy wood planks so that the car could be ferried from the northern side of the lagoon to the town.

-Tensions haven't just grown between towns since the earthquake but also within communities.
-Roselia Gutiérrez, a local leader in San Mateo, said that residents of the smaller districts along the road leading up to the main town, have been stopping trucks loaded with aid and forcing drivers to unload boxes and bags and turn around.
+Tensions have grown not just between towns since the earthquake but also within communities.
+Roselia Gutiérrez, a local leader in San Mateo, said that residents of the smaller districts along the road leading up to the main town have been stopping trucks loaded with aid and forcing drivers to unload boxes and bags and turn around.

-"There are people that don't need as much as others but they want to get as much as their neighbors.
-It's part of the human condition," said Beatriz Gutiérrez, director of the San Mateo pre-school and Roselia's sister.
+“There are people that don't need as much as others but they want to get as much as their neighbors.
+It's part of the human condition,” said Beatriz Gutiérrez, Roselia's sister and director of the San Mateo pre-school.
 The sisters, like many leaders across the region, have themselves been accused of hoarding food for themselves and their friends.

 Families, too, have fractured after the earthquake.
-Ofelia Durán, a 42-year-old housecleaner from San Mateo, says her aunt has snatched handouts from her hands, moved into the only room left standing in her father's house, and has hired lawyers to try to defend her claim to the property.
+Ofelia Durán, a 42-year-old housecleaner from San Mateo, says her aunt has snatched handouts from her hands, moved into the only room left standing in her father's house, and hired lawyers to try to defend her claim to the property.

 Durán and her parents, aged 74 and 84, are sleeping on the street while the issue gets resolved.

 The tremors also exacerbated political rivalries.
 Juchitán Mayor Gloria Sánchez says she has been entirely sidelined by Murat and federal authorities, who belong to the rival Institutional Revolutionary Party, or PRI, during the disaster's aftermath.
-She says she's been the last one to find out every time they've visited Juchitan.
+She says she's been the last one to find out every time they've visited Juchitán.

 Sánchez's husband was recently filmed losing his temper as a mob of people outside his house demanded tarps.
 “Fucking priista!” he yelled at one of them, using the word for supporters of the PRI.

-"That was a provocation, people there were prepared to film everything," Sánchez who has been accused of prioritizing aid for her supporters, told BuzzFeed News.
+“That was a provocation, people there were prepared to film everything,” Sánchez, who has been accused of prioritizing aid for her supporters, told BuzzFeed News.
 She said the disaster has fueled gender-based discrimination against her.

 Back in San Mateo, an excavator smashed through the roof of a house that was badly damaged during the earthquake.
 A group of neighbors stood nearby, quietly taking videos and photographs.